THE AMERICAN BOARD OF ADOLESCENT PSYCHIATRY

 Re-Registration Fee $200 (required only if a candidate fails to pass both portions of the exam and does NOT request re-examination within 6 months of notification of failure, whereafter an updated application will be required; fee waived if candidate retakes failed portion(s) within 6 months of notification)

-Re-Examination Fee $150 for Part I, $150 for Part II, and $300 if both parts are required (payable at time of re-application)
+Re-Examination Fees $150 for Part I, $150 for Part II, and $300 if both parts are required (payable at time of re-application)

 APPLICATION SUBMISSION: CLICK HERE

 Note: References are required.
-Provide your references with this link to complete an online reference form: https://forms.gle/hALD2G9o7YyuEJJQ8.
+Provide your references with this link to complete an online reference form.

 Unable to complete the online application?
-Contact the ASAP National Office for assistance at ASAPadolpsych@gmail.com or to obtain a written application.
+Contact the ABAP National Office for assistance at email@example.com

 Frequently Asked Questions (FAQ)

-For more information about certification/recertification, contact the National Office: (703) 746-8900 or ASAPadolpsych@gmail.com.
+For more information about certification/recertification, contact our Executive Office.